CFEL-CMI/richmol/README.md

 cos2 = LabTensor("cos2theta", sol) # NOTE: you need to add a constant factor 1/3 to get the true values
 ```

-Now we define the external electric field.
+Now, define the external electric field.
 Here, it is loaded from file [trunc_pulse.txt](https://github.com/CFEL-CMI/richmol/tree/develop/doc/source/notebooks/trunc_pulse.txt).
-The field in units V/cm has a single $Z$ component and is defined on a time grid ranging from 0 to 300 picoseconds
+The field in units V/cm has a single *Z* component and is defined on a time grid ranging
+from 0 to 300 picoseconds

 ```py
 # truncated-pulse field